-Discussion on maximizing the advantages of the two sources (petrol, electric) and minimizing the power disadvantages of the same are clearly elaborated by the authors described in [4].
+Discussion on maximizing the advantages of the two power sources (petrol, electric) and minimizing the disadvantages of the same are clearly elaborated by the authors described in [4].
 It also considers an attempt to make a hybrid with an electric start and petrol run.
-A TVS Scooty is used for this process and the front wheel hub and the forks are altered to fix the motor.
+A TVS Scooty is used for this process and the front wheel hub, and the forks are altered to fix the motor.
 A BLDC motor of 240 W and four batteries of 48 V 20 Ah are used.
-The combined power output of the engine and motor propels the vehicle to a maximum speed of 22 -24 kmph and a range of 34 km.
-The engine was found to have an efficiency of 45 kmph and the electric mode has a range of 12 km.
+The combined power output of the engine and motor propels the vehicle to a maximum speed of 22-24 km/h and a range of 34 km.
+The engine was found to have an efficiency of 45 km/h, and the electric mode has a range of 12 km.
 The cost reveals the lowest per unit distance which is found to be \$0.010.
-The authors focus on introducing the idea of an "Eco-hybrid Two-wheeler," that integrates two systems: petrol and electric.
-[5].
-The petrol system and the electric system is designed for rear-wheel-drive and front-wheel-drive respectively.
+The authors focus on introducing the idea of an "eco-hybrid two-wheeler," that integrates two systems: petrol and electric [5].
+The petrol system and the electric system are designed for rear-wheel-drive and front-wheel-drive, respectively.
 When the vehicle is driven with petrol, the batteries get automatically charged and it uses the stored charge while running on an electric system.
-A 48V, 750 W BLDC hub motor and four batteries of 12V each are used as the main components.
-The overall cost of running a conventional IC Engine moped and a hybrid one is found out and the cost analysis is carried out.
+A 48 V, 750 W BLDC hub motor and four batteries of 12 V each are used as the main components.
+The overall cost of running a conventional IC engine moped and a hybrid one is found out and the cost analysis is conducted.

 Authors [6] emphasized the fabrication and optimization of a two-stroke internal combustion engine automobile that operates on both the battery and gasoline.
 The hybrid vehicle is constructed to run using a drive powered by solar energy in addition to engine power.
-The solar panel attached to the scooter's body is linked to the battery, which is subsequently plugged into the hub motor.
-A solar panel of 480 W is connected to four batteries of 12V, 18 Ah each, and this in turn is connected to a 48V, 350 W BLDC hub motor which propels the vehicle.
+The solar panel attached to the scooter body is linked to the battery, which is subsequently plugged into the hub motor.
+A solar panel of 480 W is connected to four batteries of 12 V, 18 Ah each, and this in turn is connected to a 48 V, 350 W BLDC hub motor which propels the vehicle.
 The operational cost was found to be ten times less than that of a petrol-engine vehicle.
-The different types of hybrid vehicles have been clearly explained by the authors, Ehsani, M et. al [7] and Husain, I [8].
-Mid-drive BLDC motors have the following advantages like high starting torque, higher efficiency, and low noise, which makes it to be preferred for automotive applications [9].
+The different types of hybrid vehicles were thoroughly explained by the authors Ehsani et al. [7] and Husain [8].
+Middrive BLDC motors have the following advantages: high starting torque, higher efficiency, and low noise, which makes them a preferred choice for automotive applications [9].
 The author [10] specified the methodology for designing a BLDC motor utilizing MagNet 7.1.1.
 Hence, the performance of the BLDC motor systems for EVs/HEVs is to be investigated.
-In this paper, modification in rotor magnet orientation, and skew angle is done and the trapezoidal back-EMF waveform and rectangular current waveforms are analyzed.
-Also, the sinusoidal back-EMF waveform has been studied by the authors [11,12].
+In this paper, modification in rotor magnet orientation, and skew angle is done, and the trapezoidal back-EMF waveform and rectangular current waveforms are analyzed.
+Also, the sinusoidal back-EMF waveform was studied by the authors [11, 12].
 To obtain a strong mechanical structure with better performance, an interior rotor PM motor was selected [13].